Rahul23ship/Friends_recomendation_system/README.md

 #  Social_Media_Friends_recomendation_system

- A web-based application that suggests potential friends to users based on their interests and interactions.
-Utilizing machine learning algorithms, the system analyzes user data to provide personalized friend recommendations.
+ A web-based application that recommends potential friends to users based on shared interests and mutual connections.
+The system models users as nodes in a network and identifies meaningful connections using similarity-based scoring.

 ## Algorithm: Jaccard Similarity